warpfork/spicytool/spicy/format.md

 providing additional related information that a monitoring system requires), and that may require an additional out-of-band mechanism for distributing that additional information.

+The value of publicly staked claims is only as high as the energy invested in monitoring the claims.
+Spicy Signatures do not provide a description of how monitoring should be applied to a transparency log.
+A transparency log only provides the public claim staking, and a Spicy Signature only provides a mechanism to that lets a consumer of the Spicy Signature verify that that claim has been seen by several witnesses.
+In general, some monitoring of the log entries and some efforts to ensure that the entries obey some semantic rules that the log means to imply about its entries is also needed to provide value.